ptrkbrgmn/dn-smoke-test/README.md

 TODO;
-- Implemente for prod environment
+- Implement for prod environment
 - Run ESLint and check for improvements
 - Let Bang nodejs coders take a look
+- No last-modified in response from dise?

 # DN Smoke test
 A series of HTTP requests that: